AndreaRaffaelli/ICCBD_notes/group_policy/group_policy.md

 The global state snapshot result composed by:

 - local states of every process
-- state of input connec channels
+- state of input connect channels

+#### Recovery form a Snapshot

+A node loads the internal state saved at the start of the recording and then replays all the messages saved from the input channels.

 #### How and where are recorder all the states?